riceissa/issarice.com/external/lesswrong.com/disagreement-about-value-hrad-work.md

 - "2+ levels"

-### Building agents from the ground up vs predicting what ML systems will do
+### Building agents from the ground up vs understanding the behavior of rational agents and predicting what they will do

+This distinction comes from Abram Demski's [comment](https://www.greaterwrong.com/posts/suxvE2ddnYMPJN9HD/realism-about-rationality/comment/3f6fadtcv8FsgwKsz).